cgardesey/meetings_on_the_go_backend/readme.md

 Please ensure that your code follows the project's coding standards and includes appropriate tests for any new functionality.

-If you're looking to integrate with the android project, make sure to check out the repository corresponding to the [Meetings on the Go Android App](https://github.com/cgardesey/MeetingsOnTheGo) for detailed instructions.
 ## License
 This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use it as a reference or starting point for your own projects.